Devoney/geometric-perception/README.md

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=-wlFQKV2cHc
 " target="_blank"><img src="https://raw.githubusercontent.com/Devoney/geometric-perception/master/Misc/YouTubeThumbnail.PNG" alt="IMAGE ALT TEXT HERE" width="480" height="270" border="4" /></a>

+# But I do not have a depth cam!
+No worries.
+You can use a virtual depth cam using [Blender][13].
+Load [VirtualDepthCam.blend][7] into Blender, and run the embedded Python script.
+(Blender 2.8).
+Instead of placing real objects in front of a real depth cam, you can place 3D models in front of a virtual depth cam in Blender, and still have it classify objects in real time.
+(You do need a powerful CPU to render on a decent frame rate though).

 # How to start
 - Clone this repository